-Kyna Hamill received her PhD from Tufts University in Theatre History.
-She is currently the Director of the College of Arts & Sciences Core Curriculum and Senior Lecturer affiliated with BU’s School of Theatre.
+Kyna Hamill is the Director of the College of Arts & Sciences Core Curriculum and Master Lecturer affiliated with BU’s School of Theatre and African American Studies.

 Read about some of her work in BU Today:

 - June 2020, “What Happens Next?
 Four Literary Classics for a Post–COVID-19 World”